Implementation and Experimental Evaluation of Reed-Solomon Identification: Introduction

 The paper is structured as follows.
-In~\cref{sec:identification} we overview the identification problem, its coding, and the identification codes considered here.
+In \cref{sec:identification} we overview identification, its coding, and the identification codes considered here.
 In \cref{sec:multiple}, we analyze the scenario of multiple parties concurrently using identification.
-In \cref{sec:single}, we analyze the performance of the identification-code implementations and report our data.
-In \cref{sec:experiment}, we describe the experimental setup before concluding the paper.
+Our hardware setup is described in \cref{sec:experiment}, while in \cref{sec:single} we analyze the results of our experiments.
+Final conclusions and further discussion are finally presented in \cref{sec:conclusion}.